NAME

 RPL_MOTD, RPL_MOTDSTART and RPL_ENDOFMOTD

-These messages will be collected up into a synthesized event called motd
+These messages will be collected up into a synthesized event called motd.

-, which will be an ARRAY ref containing the lines of the MOTD.
+Its hints hash will contain an extra key, motd, which will be an ARRAY ref containing the lines of the MOTD.

 RPL_WHOIS* and RPL_ENDOFWHOIS

-These messages will be collected up into a synthesized event called whois
+These messages will be collected up into a synthesized event called whois.

-reply will be stripped of the standard hints hash keys, leaving whatever remains.
-Added to this will be a key called whois
+Each RPL_WHOIS* reply will be stripped of the standard hints hash keys, leaving whatever remains.
+Added to this will be a key called whois, whose value will be the command name, minus the leading RPL_WHOIS, and converted to lowercase.

 AUTHOR